kentcdodds/old-kentcdodds.com/content/blog/how-to-get-started-with-programming/index.md

 title: 'How to get started with programming'
 date: '2019-03-06'
 author: 'Kent C. Dodds'
-description: "So you want to get into programming?
-Here's how you get started."
+description: _So you want to get into programming?
+Here's how you get started._
 unlisted: true
 categories:
   - 'programming'